DarkAtra/DarkAtra/README.md

 ### Hi there 👋

-I am a software developer working mainly with web technologies, but from time to time I find some time to modify old video games from my childhood.
+I'm a software developer who mostly works with web technologies, but I also find some time to modify old video games from my childhood from time to time.
 I recently started writing about it in my blog: https://darkatra.dev/